Welcome to The Science. Here you will find technical and validity information about McQuaig.

-Major psychometric instruments in the UK should be registered with the BPS and PTC to prove it passes all the benchmarks laid down by the European Federation of Psychologists Association (EFPA).
+Major psychometric instruments in the UK should be registered with the British Psychological Society (BPS) and the Psychological Testing Centre (PTC) to prove it passes all the benchmarks laid down by the European Federation of Psychologists Association (EFPA).

 Test Registration provides members of the public with a means of distinguishing genuine psychometric instruments from other less rigorous and objective instruments.
 This also includes other forms of assessment that do not meet the minimum criteria necessary for classification as a psychometric instrument.

-- The training requirements and qualifications of test users are considered.
+- Considers the training requirements and qualifications of test users.

-A comprehensive report on studies undertaken into The McQuaig Word Survey® and The McQuaig Job Survey®, including summary tables, which illustrate their validity.
-Word Survey Competency Analysis download here (pdf 33kb)
+Also available, a comprehensive report on studies undertaken into The McQuaig Word Survey® and The McQuaig Job Survey®, including summary tables, which illustrate their validity.
+Download the McQuaig Word Survey® Competency Analysis.

 - You are actually testing what you think you are testing.
 A written test of mathematics should be testing maths, not writing for instance.

 - Your test gives the same results if it’s given to the same person twice or administered by different people